pmdartus/blog/posts/shadow-dom-and-event-propagation.md

 ## The `ShadowRoot` constructor

 The `ShadowRoot` is a constructor that has been introduced with shadow DOM.
-It extends `EventTarget` and therefore it is capable to dispatch and listen for events like other DOM nodes.
+It extends `EventTarget` and therefore it is capable of dispatching and listening for events like other DOM nodes.

 ```js
 const div = document.createElement("div");